ivs-kuleuven/platosim3/source/run_input.rst

 **DriftYawRms:** :guilabel:`Allowed values` :math:`\ge 0` arcsec

 Standard deviation of the normal distribution (with zero mean) describing the yaw value from one drift position to the next one.
-This entry is only applicable if ``DriftSource = FromRedNoise``.
+This parameter is only used if ``DriftSource = FromRedNoise``.

 **DriftPitchRms:** :guilabel:`Allowed values` :math:`\ge 0` arcsec

 Standard deviation of the normal distribution (with zero mean) describing the pitch value from one drift position to the next one.
-This entry is only applicable if ``DriftSource = FromRedNoise``.
+This parameter is only used if ``DriftSource = FromRedNoise``.

 **DriftRollRms:** :guilabel:`Allowed values` :math:`\ge 0` arcsec

 Standard deviation of the normal distribution (with zero mean) describing the roll value from one drift position to the next one.
-This entry is only applicable if ``DriftSource = FromRedNoise``.
+This parameter is only used if ``DriftSource = FromRedNoise``.

 **DriftTimeScale:** :guilabel:`Allowed values` :math:`> 0` s

 Timescale of the drift (i.e. time between two subsequent drift positions).
-This entry is only applicable if ``DriftSource = FromRedNoise``.
+This parameter is only used if ``DriftSource = FromRedNoise``.

-**DriftFileName:** :guilabel:`Allowed values` Path to _`DriftFileName` file
+**DriftFileName:** :guilabel:`Allowed values` Path to _`Drift File`

 If ``DriftSource = FromFile``, camera drift file must be provided in ascii format.
 This file should contain four columns, separated by a space, holding the following information: